-At 26 metres (85.3 feet) height and 20 metres (65.6 feet) width, the Trevi Fountain is the largest Baroque fountain in Rome.
-Marking one of the spots where an ancient Roman aqueduct once fed the population’s need for water, the fountain is lit up at night to the delight of tourists.
+At 26 meters (85.3 feet) height and 20 meters (65.6 feet) width, the Trevi Fountain is the largest Baroque fountain in Rome.
+Marking one of the spots where an ancient Roman aqueduct once fed the population's need for water, the fountain is lit up at night to the delight of tourists.

 Rome tourist attractions naturally include Michelangelo's famous painted ceiling in the Sistine Chapel and his stunning design of the Renaissance Piazza del Campidoglio.
 A visit to Vatican City on Mons Vaticanus, where St. Peter's Square and St. Peter's Basilica, the Apostolic Palace and the Sistine Chapel are located, is an absolute highlight on the itinerary of every visitor to Rome.
 At the Sistine Chapel, one of Rome’s most visited tourist attraction, the frescoed ceiling and walls were decorated by artists like Michelangelo, Botticelli and Perugino and Michelangelo's The Last Judgement is simply awe-inspiring.